Nivea (singer)

-In 2022, the song Virginia was commercialised as single and received excellent reviews.
+Her song "Don't Mess with My Man" was nominated for a Best R&B Performance Grammy in 2003.

 Early life

-Nivea was born in Savannah, Georgia, the youngest of three sisters.
-She sang in a church choir and admired the music of Mariah Carey.
-Nivea admitted to being shy in a BET "Finding Nivea" interview.
-She said, "I never wanted anyone to hear me sing... my parents would turn down the radio [and I would automatically stop]."
+Hamilton was born in Atlanta, Georgia.
+She is the youngest of three sisters.
+She sang in a church choir and from there, admired Mariah Carey.
+She admitted to being shy in a 2019 interview with BET, saying "I never wanted anyone to hear me sing... my parents would turn down the radio [and I would automatically stop]."

 Career

 2000–2003: Nivea

-In 2000, Nivea appeared on Mystikal's hit single "Danger (Been So Long)" which garnered her some buzz.
-Following the success of it, she had signed with Jive Records and released her debut solo single "Don't Mess with the Radio " in 2001 which garnered moderate success, peaking at No. 90 on the Hot 100 and No. 85 on R&B. Her label then decided to focus on her internationally, releasing her self-titled debut album in Australia and Japan first.
-On September 25, 2001, the album was released in United States peaking at No. 80 on the Billboard 200 and No. 85 on R&B. "Run Away (I Wanna Be with You)" (featuring Pusha T) was released as the album's next single in Japan in December 2001.
+In 2000, Nivea appeared on Jive Records labelmate, rapper Mystikal's hit single "Danger (Been So Long)" which garnered her some buzz.
+Following its success, she had signed with Jive and released her debut solo single "Don't Mess with the Radio" in 2001.
+It garnered moderate success, peaking at number 90 on the Billboard Hot 100 and number 85 on the Hot R&B Songs chart.
+Her label then decided to release her self-titled debut album internationally, due to high demand in the domestic area.
+Released firstly in Australia on September 25, 2001, the album would later be released in the United States on December 10, 2002, peaking at number 80 on the Billboard 200 and thirty-five on the Top R&B/Hip-Hop Albums chart, while topping the Heatseekers album chart.
+"Run Away (I Wanna Be with You)" (featuring Pusha T) was released as the album's next single in Japan on December 10, 2001.

-In August 2002, she released her second U.S. single, "Don't Mess with My Man" featuring Brian and Brandon Casey (of R&B group Jagged Edge).
-The single was a big hit, peaking at No. 8 on the Hot 100 at No. 25 on R&B, fueling album sales of her debut.
+On June 3, 2002, she released her second U.S. single, "Don't Mess with My Man" featuring brothers Brian and Brandon Casey (of R&B group Jagged Edge).
+The single was a big hit, peaking at number eight on the Hot 100 at number twenty-five on the Hot R&B/Hip-Hop Songs chart, respectively.
+The single's performance fueled album sales of her debut.
 The following year, "Don't Mess with My Man" was nominated for a Grammy Award for Best R&B Performance by a Duo or Group with Vocals.

-The album's third U.S. single "Laundromat" featured singer R. Kelly and starred comedian Nick Cannon playing her love interest in the music video.
-The single became another hit for the singer, peaking at No. 20 on R&B and No. 58 on the Hot 100.
+The album's third U.S. single "Laundromat" (released in April 2003) featured singer, songwriter and producer R. Kelly.
+Due to Kelly's legal issues within that period (see R. Kelly child sexual abuse material case), he was unable to appear in the song's video, which instead starred comedian Nick Cannon, playing her love interest in the music video.
+The single became a minor hit for the singer, peaking at number twenty on the Hot R&B Songs chart and number 58 on the Hot 100.